sweetpay/sweetpay-python/README.md

 data = client.subscription.search(merchantId="<your-merchant-id>")

 # If all went well, a dictionary with the JSON data is returned.
-# Otherwise, an error is raised.
+# If something went wrong, an exception is raised.
 print(data)

 ```